dandi/handbook/docs/40_development.md

-The email addresses info@dandiarchive.org and help@dandiarchive.org are advertised to users as general email addresses to use to ask for information or help; both of them are forwarded to dandi@mit.edu, a mailing list containing the leaders and developers of the project.
-The forwarding is done by the ImprovMX service, and more such email addresses can be created as needed within that service.
+The email addresses info@dandiarchive.org and help@dandiarchive.org are advertised to users as general email addresses to use to ask for information or help.
+These are managed via Terraform as AWS Route 53 MX entries.
+We use [ImprovMX](https://improvmx.com/) to forward emails sent to these addresses to dandi@mit.edu, a mailing list containing the leaders and developers of the project.
+(Other virtual addresses within the dandiarchive.org domain can be created as needed.)

 If you need the credentials for logging into ImprovMX, speak to Roni Choudhury (<roni.choudhury@kitware.com>).